 So parenting small children can be challenging, because it is exhausting to spend so much time around people, even people I love as much as my little girls.
 The constant chatter and interaction and requests can really drain me quickly if I’m not careful.

 - Quiet time.
 Have I mentioned this ten million times?
 I think every new parent immediately starts dreading the day when their child gives up naps.
 How will you survive when you no longer have that afternoon break?
-Ella hasn’t napped since the late summer of 2013 and Ani gave up her naps at the end of last summer, but they both do two hours of quiet time every afternoon while Star naps (I wrote extensively about how we do quiet time in our house here, if you need ideas).
+As an introvert parent, I LIVED for nap time.
+Ella gave up her naps in 2013 and now I have NO children that nap, so we live and die by quiet time.
+Doesn’t matter if it’s a weekend or a holiday or we’re on vacation.
+Quiet time forever.
+(I wrote extensively about how we do quiet time in our house here, if you need ideas).